campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 *Xenoblade Chronicles 3*'s colony system is half-baked, being a terrible substitute for the kinds of <text-with-tooltip :tooltip="'Remember Torigoth from Xenoblade Chronicles 2, or Colony 9 from Xenoblade 1?
 Xenoblade Chronicles 3\'s colonies feel desolate by comparison.'">cities</text-with-tooltip> traditionally featured in RPGs.
 This is because the game's colonies are practically identical; other than having a different item shop, a different Hero, and a different backdrop, there's nothing to distinguish the colonies from each other.
 Sure, one colony might be in a cave, and another atop a snowy mountain, but functionally, they're identical.
 In fact, during my playthrough, I'd frequently get colonies confused, fast traveling to one when I meant to go to another.

 The game initially makes a big deal out of these colonies, urging players to maximize each colony's "affinity chart".
-But to me, there's no reason to care about it because, proportionally, the rewards are absolutely meager compared to the work required for them.
+But to me, there's no reason to care about these charts because, proportionally, the rewards are absolutely meager compared to the work required for them.
 Think "Increased Swimming Speed" is an adequate reward for completing several lengthy fetch quests?
 No, not even close.
 And the "relationships" built between each colony's citizens mostly consist of nothing more than a handful of unvoiced text lines.

 Worse, these colonies contain about [a dozen or so NPCs](https://xenoblade.fandom.com/wiki/Colony_Iota), making the world of Aionios feel positively tiny.
 To me, it felt as if there were no more than 100 people, total, living in Aionis.
 I don't care if the sparseness of the colonies is "story-relevant"; it's a direct contradiction to the "wide open world" image that the game desperately tries to convey.